Many Scotland County North Carolina property owners are opening mailboxes to discover a ‘Notice of Real Property Assessed Value’ increase.

 Increase Assessed Valuations on ‘select’ properties… this is the one that can be counted on to get the job done without setting off too many alarm bells.

 Fiddling with individual ‘select’ property valuations especially if done on a ‘rotating schedule’ makes it difficult for property owners to figure out what’s happening, and is all but impossible to fight.
-How many folks know that while their assessed property values increase, those of wealthy property owners somehow stay the same or even decline?
+How many folks know that while their assessed values increase, those of wealthy ruling elite’s somehow stay the same or even decline?

 This ‘shell game’ effectively transfers the problem from elected politicians (County Commissioners) to individual property owners and to a lesser degree, the Assessor.